How Tight Should Crochet Stitches Be?

-Tension goes hand-in-hand with gauge, which is the numbers of stitches per inch and row.
+Tension goes hand-in-hand with gauge, which is the number of stitches per inch and row.
 Depending on your tension, your gauge might not be correct for what you're working on.
 Don't fret, though, because when it comes to figuring out how tight your crochet stitches should be, we have all the tools and advice to help solve your woes.

 For the tutorial on this gorgeous Catherine Wheel stitch pictured, visit our friends at I Like Crochet.

 We'll discuss this more below but one of the most important checks while crocheting is making sure you have the correct number of stitches (and rows).
 Watch the video right below to learn how to count your stitches properly!